The Haunted History of Central Texas’s Most Notorious Jail

 But the most disorienting of all of his experiences was when he heard something while he was in a narrow corridor adjacent to a few of the cells.
 It was a voice.
 The voice was calling his name.
 As he searched the building, he knew he was the only one inside.
 So who did the voice belong to?

-So, it’s no surprise that the Old Williamson County Jail, with its foreboding presence in downtown Georgetown, keeps the city’s history alive.
+It’s no surprise that the Old Williamson County Jail, with its foreboding presence in downtown Georgetown, keeps the city’s history alive.